ros-workshop/slam-navigation/README.md

 ## Stretch Goals
 ### Try geofencing your robot
-* **Motivation:** we want to annotate the map to keep the robot in a particular area
+* **Motivation:** We want to annotate the map to keep the robot in a particular area
-* **Goal:** save the map to disk, edit it, and then relocalising and navigate in it
+* **Goal:** Save the map to disk, edit it, and then relocalising and navigate in it
 * **Instructions:**
   * Build a complete map of the environment using `gmapping`
   * Save the gridmap to disk (hint: google `ros map_server map_saver`) and shut down `gmapping`